Best Buy Teen Tech Center

 February 2013: One Water Workshops.
 Youth created their own Public Service Announcement videos to bring awareness to the environmental issues in our comunity, such as water conservation and management of natural resources. [ Blog | YouTube ]

-Best Buy Teen Tech Center is a member of the Intel Computer Clubhouse Network.
-The Intel Computer Clubhouse Network is a program of the Museum of Science, Boston with support from the MIT Media Laboratory.
-To learn more, visit www.computerclubhouse.org.
+The Best Buy Teen Tech Center at the Patricia and Phillip Frost Museum of Science is a member of The Clubhouse Network.
+The Clubhouse Network is a program of the Museum of Science, Boston with support from the MIT Media Laboratory.
+To learn more, visit www.theclubhousenetwork.org